-How to: In Osiris, students can find the ‘Stay abroad’ menu.
+How to: In OSIRIS, students can find the ‘Stay abroad’ menu.
 In this menu they can go to 'New Request' and then make a selection for 'Internship/ (field) research/other stay abroad'.
-Upload a pdf of the approval of the Board of Examiners.
-This approval is sent by e-mail to you by your research project coordinator directed at your supervisors.
-The osiris registration will normally be approved within 5 working days by the International Office.
+Upload a pdf of the approval e-mail of the Board of Examiners.
+This approval is sent by e-mail to you by your research project coordinator directed at your supervisors (export it to PDF).
+The OSIRIS registration will normally be approved within five working days by the International Office.

 - After approval from the International Office, they can request an Erasmus+ grant within Europe, if applicable.